squillace/cnab-iot-sql/README.md

 2. An IoT Hub and IoT Device in Azure, in which at a minimum one device twin has tags.name == 'target'
 3. An SP password for an SP that can be used to logon to Azure without 2FA and that has permissions to deploy to Azure IoT hubs.
 (This demo can be rerun by changing the password for the same SP.)
 4. The SP values of tenant _by the domain name_ -- for example, Microsoft's is `microsoft.onmicrosoft.com` and the application ID.
+5. An OCI runtime, like Docker.
+If you know how to use the `--driver` option in Duffle, then you might use other types of OCI runtimes like ACI.
+These are all known to be experimental.

 ## Build the bundle